cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

-The file is mounted in `/mnt` so that means you can open up you file manager, navigate to `/mnt` and start operating on the files there normally.
-Everything in `/mnt` in this case will be stored inside that volume you created
+The file is mounted in `/mnt/myVolume` so that means you can open up you file manager, navigate to `/mnt/myVolume` and start operating on the files there normally.
+Everything in `/mnt/myVolume` in this case will be stored encrypted inside that volume you created